Introduction to Zero Waste

 A Clean City

 The Clean Streets Collective encourages residents to take an active role in keeping their neighborhoods clean.
-Through this initiative, the Department of Sustainability and Resilience, along with the Quality of Life Team, will provide no-cost green trash bags to community members for voluntary litter cleanups.
+Through this initiative, the Department of Sustainability & Resilience, along with the Quality of Life Team, will provide no-cost green trash bags to community members for voluntary litter cleanups.
 Filled bags will be collected by the sanitation team during regular trash removal.